 That is like dessert; some readers will pass on the bloat and extra calories.

-We can all serve fruit, but your addition of a mint leaf, or the extra chocolate sauce will set it apart.
+Remember, we can all serve fruit, but your addition of a mint leaf, or the extra chocolate sauce will set it apart.

-Just make sure that your conclusion is as tasty, delicious and satisfying as the body, not some store-bought confection you threw on the table as an afterthought or added words to meet a word count minimum.
+Just make sure that your conclusion is as tasty, delicious, and satisfying as the body, not some store-bought confection you threw on the table as an afterthought or added words to meet a word count minimum.

 Two Drops of Ink: The Literary Home for Collaborative Writing